BRP Pangasinan: Armaments

 During its overhaul and refit between 1990 and 1991, the Philippine Navy removed her old anti-submarine weapons and systems, and made some changes in the armament set-up.
 Some sources claim the loss of its three Bofors 40mm cannons during the 1990-1991 overhaul and refit period,.
-Final armaments fitted to the ship are one Mk.26 3"/50-caliber gun (fore), three twin Mk.1 Bofors 40 mm cannons (aft), four Mk.10 Oerlikon 20 mm cannons (2 each on bridge wings), and four M2 Browning .50 cal (12.7 mm)caliber machine guns (2 besides main bridge, 2 aft near the lower Bofors gun tub).
+Final armaments fitted to the ship were one Mk.26 3"/50-caliber gun (fore), three twin Mk.1 Bofors 40 mm cannons (aft), four Mk.10 Oerlikon 20 mm cannons (2 each on bridge wings), and four M2 Browning .50 cal (12.7 mm) caliber machine guns (two besides main bridge, two aft near the lower Bofors gun tub).
 This made the ship lighter and ideal for surface patrols, but losing her limited anti-submarine warfare capability.